Sure Dividend

 The Aspentech transaction is huge for Emerson, and gives the acquirer access to Aspentech’s double-digit annual earnings growth.
 In addition, Emerson divested its Therm-O-Disc business and sold its Russia business following that country’s invasion of Ukraine.

-On the other hand, it is critical to note that Emerson only managed marginal earnings-per-share growth from 2011-2020.
+On the other hand, it is critical to note that Emerson achieved only marginal earnings-per-share growth from 2011 to 2020.
 This is a reminder of Emerson’s dependence on the highly cyclical oil and gas industry.
 This exposure can bring extraordinary returns during booming years but also erase many years of growth during a severe downturn.
 Emerson is trying to diversify away from this, which has driven many portfolio actions in recent years.
 We believe this diversification is critical to Emerson’s future success.

 Thanks to its recent acquisitions and modest organic growth, we expect Emerson to grow its earnings per share at a 9.0% average annual rate over the next five years.
 This growth will be comprised partly of revenue growth but also share repurchases.